facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 The key advantage of this approach is that it allows you to spread the cost of a large purchase over time, making it more manageable and less disruptive to your overall financial plan.
 It also helps to ensure you're not tempted to use the money for other purposes.

-Of course, it's important to strike a balance and not get too granular with your earmarking.
+Of course, it's important to strike a balance and not get too granular with your earmarks.
 You don't necessarily need a separate account for every single purchase or goal – that could quickly become overwhelming and impractical to manage.
 Instead, focus on a few key priorities that are meaningful to you and align with your overall retirement vision.

 You can create a more resilient and purposeful retirement plan by strategically earmarking assets for unexpected emergencies and anticipated purchases.
 In the next section, we'll explore two more specialized types of earmarked accounts: 529 plans for education and donor-advised funds for charitable giving.

-529 Plans: Earmarking for Education
+529 Plans: Earmarks for Education

 If you have grandchildren or other young family members, one of the most impactful ways to support their future is by investing in their education.
 529 plans are tax-advantaged investment accounts specifically designed for this purpose.